haeussma/masterthesis/book/results.md

 ![Fig. 1](images/concept_workflow.png)
 _Fig.
 1: Components of the kinetic parameter estimation workflow for enzyme reaction data._

 A key aspect of the workflow design was to enable reproducible analysis.
 Therefore, documentation of raw data treatment prior to modeling is vital.
 As a result, Jupyter Notebooks were used as a platform, since they allow to write text and code within the same document.
-In consequence, data analysis as well as the documentation of data analysis are unified within the same document.
-Ultimately, each data treatment step from raw data to kinetic parameters is comprehensively documented.

 xxx#TODO check necessity of packages here